- Lead time has a definition and has different categories.

 “Similarly, investing in additional safety stock at a central depot reduces the effective lead-time for replenishment at the “child” locations connected to it.
 This lead-time reduction will, in turn, affect the stocking requirements at the child locations.
 Alternatively, such decisions are often constrained by the budgets allocated to the service organization.
 Consequently, if a particular asset is assigned to a specific location, it affects what can be assigned to other locations.
 Thus, the service levels that can be offered to customers at various locations are affected by these decisions, and are, therefore, interrelated; a high level of service to one customer may imply a lower level of service to another.” – Achieving Breakthrough Service Delivery Through Dynamic Asset Deployment Strategies, Cohen, Agrawal and Agrawal 2004

 The lead time meaning is the time required to complete a supply chain process.

 Lead times are one of the most important foundational components of supply chain planning.
-Many of the misunderstandings when it comes to business process or supply chain planning systems have their source in a faulty understanding of lead times.
-An excellent example of this is the notion that companies can simply switch to make to order manufacturing environment.
+Many of the misunderstandings regarding business process or supply chain planning systems have their source in a faulty understanding of lead times.
+An excellent example of this is that companies can switch to make to order manufacturing environments.

-- Some things that many people do not think of as lead times are, in fact, lead times.
+- Many people do not think of as lead times are, in fact, lead times.